protesilaos/my-website/_interpretations/2023-01-06-mitropanos-always-smiling.md

 a type of ballet for dummies: it has a lightness to it that does not capture the complex mental state of the original.
-The "heavy zeibekiko", then, encapsulates one's justified, even if poorly expressed, frustration and indignation with the state of their life and the world at-large.
+The "heavy zeibekiko", then, encapsulates one's justified, even if poorly expressed, indignation with the state of their life and the world at-large.

 Those who perform such a dance, the titular protagonists who always smile, are the stray souls of our society.
 They have no credentials,